 - You have access to care and attention 24 hours a day.

-- You stay in a highly structured environment that shows you how beneficial a healthy routine is.
+- You stay in a highly structured environment that shows you how beneficial a healthcare routine is.

-- You live among a ready-made peer support network and learn to navigate relationships with a diverse group of people under the supervision of experts.
+- You live among a ready-made peer support network or support system and learn to navigate relationships with a diverse group of people under the supervision of experts.

 - You avoid triggers and temptation.